What to bring to rehab

-At Recovery Centers of America, we want to make sure you feel at home, so you can focus on getting on the road to recovery.
-We also want to ensure our patients’ privacy and safety.
+At Recovery Centers of America, we want to make sure you feel comfortable, so you can focus on your recovery.
 While RCA is happy to provide some items for you, here’s what we suggest you bring for a comfortable stay:

 Examples: Yoga pants, sweatpants, sweatshirts, tee-shirts, long-sleeve shirts, underwear, pajamas.
 Revealing clothing or clothing promoting drugs or alcohol are not allowed. *Please note, fitness classes are available, so you may want to bring fitness attire.

 Examples: Deodorant, toothbrush and toothpaste, shampoo and conditioner, brush, feminine hygiene products, shaving cream, lotion, makeup, electric grooming supplies. *Please note, all items must be new, unopened, and alcohol-free.

 *Please note, we do not have a pharmacy on site.
 While we will order necessary medication, it takes a few days.
 We suggest bringing your own medication, but they must have the original label on the bottles.
 Please bring any drugs that you wish to dispose of or do not want in your house when you get home.
 Our team will happily dispose of these.

 Please note: Some insurance cards include pharmacy coverage.
 You will notice RX ID, BCN and PCN numbers on your insurance card.
 If you don’t see this on your insurance card, it’s likely you have separate pharmacy coverage.
 If you don’t know where your pharmacy card is, or your insurance doesn’t provide you with a card (for some carriers they only have online card), please call your current pharmacy and ask for the following information that they most likely have on file for you:

 Cigarettes or other nicotine products for your entire stay